-- Place raisins in a small bowl; cover with boiling water.
+- Preheat oven to 375°.
+Cover raisins with boiling water.
 Let stand for 5 minutes; drain and set aside.

-- In a large bowl, combine the flour, brown sugar, baking powder, ginger, cinnamon and salt.
-Combine the molasses, butter, egg white and vanilla; stir into dry ingredients just until moistened.
+- Whisk together next six ingredients.
+In another bowl, combine molasses, butter, egg white and vanilla; stir into dry ingredients just until moistened.
 Fold in walnuts and raisins.

-- Divide batter in half; shape each half into a 12-in. x 2-in. rectangle 2 in. apart on an ungreased baking sheet.
-Bake at 375° for 10-15 minutes or until edges are lightly browned and edges are set.
+- Divide batter in half; shape each half into a 12x2-in. rectangle.
+Place rectangles 2 in. apart on an ungreased baking sheet.
+Bake until edges are lightly browned and set, 10-15 minutes.

-- Transfer to a cutting board; cut with a serrated knife into 1-1/2-in. rectangles.
+- Transfer rectangles to a cutting board; with a serrated knife, cut into 1-1/2-in. bars.
 Remove to wire racks to cool.
 Store in an airtight container.
-Yield: 16 cookies.
+Yield: about 1-1/2 dozen.

 Originally published as Hermits in Cooking for 2 Winter 2008, p21

 Please Log In or Join to add a rating and review.